eHarmony vs. Match.com: which online dating site is right for you?

 - Attraction can’t just “do its thing”.
 With eHarmony, you have to trust in their expertise.
 You have to trust that with all of their research about what makes happy marriages, they know what’s best for you.
 People have all sorts of lifestyles these days, and eHarmony really skews towards a traditional Christian view of marriage.
 This could possibly be a “pro” for you, but it doesn’t work for everyone.
 With eHarmony, it’s much harder to just be attracted to someone, set up a date, and see if things work.

-To really get to meet someone off of Match.com or eHarmony, you need to purchase a subscription.
+To really get to meet someone one one of these sites, you need to purchase a subscription.
 (Though there is a Match.com free trial) So, there are costs associated with that, and they differ between the two sites.

 If you’re like most people, money is tight.
 You have to watch what you spend, and be smart with your money.
 But, when it comes to online dating, I recommend you not skimp.
 This is love we are talking about here.
 Wars have been fought over it, great palaces have been built over it – it’s the single most powerful force on Earth.
 People will literally be willing to die for someone whom they love.

 So be careful if you start counting dimes over love.
-The sites I’ve described here: Match.com and eHarmony, are very different from one another.
+These two services are very different from one another.
 They are both tremendous online dating sites, but they attract very different people with very different mentalities. eHarmony is the more expensive of the two, but if – based upon what I’ve told you – you feel eHarmony is better for you, you should just go with eHarmony.
 Don’t let the cost difference of a few hamburgers be the basis of a decision that could literally be the most important decision of your life.

-If – based upon what I’ve told you – Match.com is the better site for you vs. eHarmony, then your decision is very easy because Match.com costs less.
+If – based upon what I’ve told you – Match.com is the better site for you than eHarmony, then your decision is very easy because Match.com costs less.

-Here is a general cost breakdown of base subscriptions of Match.com vs. eHarmony
+Here is a general cost breakdown of base subscriptions of eHarmony and Match.com:

 Match.com costs (basic plan)